Conditions That Allow Mosquitoes To Thrive

 Kiddie pools: When your kids aren't in the pool, turn it over to prevent rainwater collection.

 Humidity and Moisture

 Mosquitoes are moisture pests.
 They need moisture to survive.
-The sun dries mosquitoes out.
+The sun dries them out.
 This is why mosquitoes are more active in the morning and evening, and why they hide in shaded locations during the day.
-Our summer tip focuses on how to use this against those mosquitoes.
+Our summer tips focus on how to use this against them.